Ana María Cetto: Scientific dissemination

 Another of her lines of work has been the dissemination of scientific content.
-Cetto Kramis is a directing member of the Mexican Journal of Physics and the founding president of Latindex: a free, online scholarly journal system created in 1997, containing Spanish translations of scholarly sources.
+Cetto Kramis is a directing member of the Revista Mexicana de Física and the founding president of Latindex (Regional Online Information System for Scientific Journals from Latin America, the Caribbean, Spain, and Portugal): a free, open-access, online scholarly journal system created in 1997, containing Spanish translations of scholarly sources.
+It began as a database of academic journals in Latin America, including ones that were no longer active or focused on scientific communication.
+The database also established criteria to define what makes a quality journal, based on the historical, cultural, and scientific context of the region, supporting and promoting scientific publication in regional languages.